 - Continuer sample: This comprises all the establishments that are willing to participate and have a valid interview from the previous year.
 The continuer sample reflects the panel nature of the IAB Establishment Panel.
 It is necessary so that panel evaluations extending beyond pure time-series analyses can be undertaken.
 Panel analyses examine the developments at establishment level over time.
-On the other hand, crosssectional data from at least two points in time are sufficient for time-series analyses. - Follow-up sample: This comprises all the establishments that are willing to participate and have a valid interview from the year before last.
-This partial sample increases the number of cases that can be evaluated cross-sectionally. - Supplementary and extension sample: This includes extension samples that are specific to federal states, and a sector-specific extension for the manufacturing industry in East German federal states.
+On the other hand, crosssectional data from at least two points in time are sufficient for time-series analyses. - Follow-up sample: This comprises all the establishments that are willing to participate and have a valid interview from the year before last.5 This partial sample increases the number of cases that can be evaluated cross-sectionally. - Supplementary and extension sample: This includes extension samples that are specific to federal states, and a sector-specific extension for the manufacturing industry in East German federal states.
 It also comprises establishments with a new establishment number.
 The aim of this partial sample is to replace panel attrition, to achieve the sample sizes required in the individual federal states and in the manufacturing industry, and to illustrate economic structural change.
-The attribute "New
+The attribute "New Establishment Number" has to be used carefully and can not simply be put on the same level with "New Establishment".6

-At the wish of the Halle Institute for Economic Research (IWH), Berlin was excluded from the extension to the manufacturing industry in East Germany.
+4 At the wish of the Halle Institute for Economic Research (IWH), Berlin was excluded from the extension to the manufacturing industry in East Germany.
 Since then this extension has only included East German federal states.

-These are generally establishments which expressed the wish to miss a year, but would then be willing to participate again in the subsequent year.
+5 These are generally establishments which expressed the wish to miss a year, but would then be willing to participate again in the subsequent year.